-Previous completion of the LEED GA prep course and/or completion of the LEED GA credential is high encouraged as a prerequisite for the course (those who are not familiar with LEED GA should contact email@example.com for accommodations).
+Previous completion of the LEED GA prep course and/or completion of the LEED GA credential is highly encouraged as a prerequisite for the course (those who are not familiar with LEED GA should contact firstname.lastname@example.org for accommodations).
 Previous job site experience on a LEED project is recommended but not required.

 Completion of the LEED GA exam is a prerequisite for earning a LEED AP accreditation.
 It is possible to take both the GA and AP exams in one sitting.

 1) LEED AP Building Design + Construction Candidate Handbook

 (free download) and references outlined within are required reading.

 3) LEED Reference Guide for Green Building Design and Construction, USGBC is not required for this course, but strongly recommended

 The LEED reference guide may be purchased on the USGBC Publications page of the USGBC website.

 Hosting professional development courses on campus addresses an important objective within the 2015-2020 Strategic Plan for Sustainable Operations: Continue to enhance staff sustainability knowledge and skills in capital projects, operations and maintenance, and custodial and grounds teams.
 The specific strategy is to offer opportunities to gain green credentials, including LEED GA, LEED Accredited Professional, and IFMA Sustainability Facility Professional.